 | Environment variable | GOGS_CUSTOM=/etc/gogs |

-The work directory (parent of custom/) can also be overridden with GOGS_WORK_DIR.
+custom/) can also be overridden with GOGS_WORK_DIR.

 Specifying a custom config path

-Every Gogs subcommand accepts -c, --config to point to a configuration file at a non-default location:
+Every Gogs subcommand accepts-c, --config to point to a configuration file at a non-default location:

 What lives in custom/